Common cash flow problems: Tips to spot, solve and prevent business challenges

 Holding too much inventory ties up your cash and increases storage costs.
 You do not earn your money back until you sell the stock.

-Forecast demand accurately and use just-in-time inventory.
+Forecast demand as accurately as you can and, where possible, order stock just in time for when you need it.
 This helps you avoid building up excess stock.

 Use inventory management software to plan what you need and avoid tying up cash in slow-moving stock.